Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

 The challenge centers on **Text-to-Image** and **Text-to-Video** generation tasks.
 This challenge establishes two primary research directions focusing on low-precision computation for large-scale models.

 **Direction A – Quantization-Aware Training (QAT).**
-Participants are required to use specified public datasets and pre-trained models to perform quantization-aware fine-tuning using the **HiFloat8 (HiF8)** numerical format.
+Participants are required to use specified public datasets and pre-trained models to perform quantization-aware fine-tuning using the **HiFloat8 (HiF8)** numerical format [1].
 The objective is to optimize model accuracy on downstream tasks while reducing training and computation costs.

 **Direction B – Post-Training Quantization (PTQ).**
 Participants are required to apply inference-time quantization directly to pre-trained models to achieve model compression and acceleration.
 Low-precision formats such as **HiFloat4 (HiF4)** or **MXFP4** are used in this direction.